pchiorean/Indentz/docs/README.md

 ![Label Page](img/labelpage.png)

 #### **`LabelPageRatios.jsx`**
-Adds a label with the _visible area_ ratio and page margins ratio on the slug of each page.
+Adds a label with the _visible area_[^3] ratio and page margins ratio on the slug of each page.

 **Note:** If the visible area is not defined, it defaults to the page size.